bonfire-networks/bonfire_ui_social/README.md

 This extension is meant to be used by other extensions like [Bonfire.Social](https://github.com/bonfire-networks/bonfire_social), which provides logic for the UI to work with/

+You can customise it by forking, but we recommend creating an extension which uses this one as a dependency, and defines your custom components, views, and/or routes (you can then comment `Bonfire.UI.Social.Routes` from your top-level Router to use your custom routes and views instead).

 ### Stack